kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/README.md

 See Github [Issues](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/issues)

 ## Driver Deployment
+**Note:** With a Kubernetes Engine (GKE) cluster, we recommend automatically deploying the driver through cluster configuration instead of deploying manually using scripts in this repository.
+The automatic deployment mechanism is currently alpha, and the user guide can be found [here](https://docs.google.com/document/d/1EUqP73wD5XcxezHjT7vjZ15R7rRc_qPEHSu9JiEL8ZY/edit?usp=sharing).

 As part of the deployment process, the driver is deployed in a newly created namespace by default.
 The namespace will be deleted as part of the cleanup process.

 Controller-level and node-level deployments will both have priorityClassName set, and the corresponding priority value is close to the maximum possible for user-created PriorityClasses.